datalad-handbook/book/docs/usecases/supervision.rst

 able to version control her progress, and she gets more and more proficient as the project develops.

-Knowing the three yoda principles gives her clear and easy-to-follow guidelines on how to work.
+Knowing the YODA principles gives her clear and easy-to-follow guidelines on how to work.
 Her scripts are producing results in dedicated ``output/`` directories and are executed with :command:`datalad containers-run` to capture the provenance of how which result came to be with which software.
 These guidelines are not complex, and yet